GoogleCloudPlatform/community/tutorials/setup-arma-server-compute-engine.md

    1. In the **Network interface** section, **Done**.
 1. Click **Create**.

-It takes a few moments to create and boot up your new instance.
+It takes a few moments to create and start your new instance.

-After your instance has been created, click the **SSH** button under the Connect column in your VM instances page and you will ssh to your vm.

-# Add Firewall rules
+## Add Firewall rules

 1. Open VPN network then Firewall rules or click here: https://console.cloud.google.com/networking/firewalls/list
 1. Click **Create Firewall Rule**
 1. Add Name, and Description.